 It becomes clear from the above that the main thrust of the IDP is, amongst others, to improve governance and accountability within the public sector, improve planning processes by involving communities in the formulation of projects and ensuring that relevant legislation is implemented with a view to improving the living conditions of communities.
 Therefore this IDP presents the current reality of the communities, its constraints, vision and objectives of the Council.
 Projects and stragies have also been developed to address the legacies that have been identified.

-CHAPTER TWO

-2. SITUATIONAL ANALYSIS
+CHAPTER TWO: SITUATIONAL ANALYSIS

 This chapter deals with the assessment of the existing level of development in Kareeberg municipal area, which includes identification of communities with no access to basic services.